 This month I have been busy with Client work.
 My email newsletter was all about how to avoid killing your business and your customers.
 I have also written a blog about the debate around doing a deal with the USA, and my opinion on it.

 A parish newsletter has also asked if I would write a regular column for them, in Kent.
 Of course, I said yes!
 In May I will be helping at Christchurch Discover Science ExperiTENT at the Food Festival.
 I will write more about it, once it has happened.
 If you are at the Food Festival, pop by and say hello.
 I will be there on the Sunday, all day.

 In March I attended the ATOMICON conference in Newcastle upon Tyne.
 It was organised by Andrew and Pete, and was full of energy and ideas, as well as lots of opportunities to network and socialise with the delegates and speakers.
-I enjoyed it so much that I booked to go to Atomicon 2020.

 I have written a blog about food that I avoid for food safety reasons.
 If you would like to be the first to know about my latest offers, blogs, free downloads and developments at Alimenti, sign up to my newsletter here.

 Happy New Year and I wish you a Prosperous 2019!